MathildeVrst/Site_HorizonsPhilologie_24/content/schedule.en.md

       venue :
       time : "11.30 - 12.00"

-    - speaker : "Alix Chagué (PSL University & University of Montreal , PhD Student)" subject : "FAIRer transcriptions: HTR-United and the possibility of a common for training data" abstract : "Automatic Text Recognition technologies (including HTR and OCR) offer an opportunity to work faster with handwritten documents.
+    - speaker : "Alix Chagué (ALMAnaCH, Inria & Université de Montréal & EPHE-Université PSL, PhD Student)" subject : "FAIRer transcriptions: HTR-United and the possibility of a common for training data" abstract : "Automatic Text Recognition technologies (including HTR and OCR) offer an opportunity to work faster with handwritten documents.
 However, creating and accessing transcription models remain a challenge.
 This is the reason why it is important to be able to rely on data created by others.
 HTR-United presents a solution by offering a catalog which gathers descriptions and redirects towards existing public datasets.
 After introducing the stakes linked to the publication of training for HTR, we will present the HTR-United ecosystem and its schema for the description of datasets." biography : "Alix Chagué is a PhD student in Digital Humanities, member of the ALMAnaCH team at Inria-Paris and part of the CRIHN at the University of Montreal, enrolled both at the University of Montréal and the École Pratique des Hautes Études (Paris).
 Under the supervision of Laurent Romary, Emmanuel Chateau-Dutier and Michael Sinatra, she works on the appropriation of automatic transcription tools (HTR) by the DH community and by cultural institutions.
 Her research focuses on the impact of training dataset composition on HTR models.
 Previous to her PhD, as a Research and Development engineer for Inria, she colaborated with numerous projets involving HTR, including LECTAUREP (French national archives), TIME US (ANR) and DAHN."